vtex-soft/texsupport.intlpress-cjm/README.md

 ## Submission

-Submit one single file as a zip archive.
+Submit one single file as a `ZIP` archive.
 Pack your root folder `<your-project-name>` with files and subfolders.

 ## Bug reports